martin-lukic/R4DS_2E/README.md

+# R for Data Science (Second Edition) Exercise Solutions

-This is a repository giving solutions to the second edition of R for Data Science which can be found online for free here -> https://r4ds.hadley.nz/
+This repository contains solutions to exercises from the second edition of the book *R for Data Science*, which is available online for free [here](https://r4ds.hadley.nz/).

+## Structure

-The solutions for each chapter is titled with its respective chapter number and name in a RMarkdown document.
-If you can't find a specific chapter number, it means it didn't have any exercises.
+The solutions for each chapter are organized into separate RMarkdown documents.
+Each file is titled with the respective chapter number and name.

+If a specific chapter number is missing, it indicates that the chapter does not contain exercises.

+## Completeness

-Some of the solutions within each RMarkdown file may be incomplete, in which case I suggest looking through the following link -> https://jrnold.github.io/r4ds-exercise-solutions/ <- which details the solutions for the first edition of the book (Note that alot of the first edition questions appear in the second edition so its a very useful resource, in fact many of the solutions found in this repo may be adapted from this resource)
+Please note that some solutions within each RMarkdown file may be incomplete.
+In such cases, consider referring to the [solutions provided here](https://jrnold.github.io/r4ds-exercise-solutions/), which detail solutions for the first edition of the book.
+Many exercises from the first edition are included in the second edition, making this resource valuable for completing solutions.
+(Many of the solutions in this repo would have been adapted from this resource)

-It may also be worth keeping an eye on the following link -> https://mine-cetinkaya-rundel.github.io/r4ds-solutions/ <- which is supposed to give solutions to the second edition but is currently WIP at the time of writing
+## Work in Progress

+Additionally, you may find solutions in progress for the second edition at [this link](https://mine-cetinkaya-rundel.github.io/r4ds-solutions/).
+Although it is a work in progress at the time of writing, it may provide further insights into exercises and solutions.

+Any contributions to completing solutions or providing additional insights are welcomed.